 Democracy is not much in fashion among liberals today.
 Reeling from the perceived disasters of Trump and Brexit—and the near misses of Le Pen and Corbyn—many of today’s most perceptive liberal commentators have rediscovered every traditional elite’s distaste for demotic populism.
 Even as they excoriate red states for curtailing voting rights, a growing body of intellectuals vigorously campaigns to devalue the vote as much as possible.
 The hope is that further empowering a class of sober experts and technocrats can counteract the hysterical extremes of mass democracy.
 There are good reasons to embrace such a thesis.
 After all, American school children are still rightly taught that ours is a republican form of government, not a direct democracy.
 Long after the death of Socrates, we know better than to place untrammeled faith in The People.

-But for all their sophistication, today’s defenses of elite rule leave much to be desired.
+But today’s defenses of elite rule leave much to be desired.
 It is easy enough to lament the decisions of the demos.
 It is easier still to succumb to the technocratic temptation: If democracy is the problem, less democracy is the solution.
 But as the most assiduous students of American politics have always understood, democracy in this country is a providential fact.
 The impulse to push it aside and to ignore popular sentiment will inevitably result in evermore explosive reaction.
 Even with the most sophisticated of institutional implements, populism cannot be excised like a tumor from the body politic.
 It must be tamed through the hard work of deliberation and persuasion.
-Neither simplistic plebiscitary elections nor simplistic technocratic independence will suffice.
-We instead must balance the importance of deliberative independence within our government with a respect for popular opinion within our society.
+Neither simplistic plebiscitary elections nor simplistic technocratic autonomy will adequately balance the legitimate demands of deliberative independence within our government with a respect for popular opinion within our society.
 For the diseases most incident to democratic government, only democratic remedies will do.
 The problem is too little politics, not too much.

 The liberal critique of democracy